Japan considers sending MSDF vessels to Chinese navy's fleet review | The Japan Times

 With tension remaining over the territorial dispute, Japan and China are aiming to prevent accidental military clashes through closer communications.

-The defense authorities of the two countries also started discussions on mutual visits of their defense ministers and other high-ranking officials.
+The defense authorities of the two countries have also started discussions on mutual visits by their defense ministers and other high-ranking officials.

 The Chinese navy’s first international fleet review was held in 2009 to mark its 60th anniversary, in which the Japanese delegation took part without MSDF warships.